Azure-Samples/iot-edge-opc-plc/README.md

   - `SignalMode` (data type: `SignalModeLight`) — the lamp behaviour when on (Continuous, Blinking, etc.).
   - `NumberInList` (UInteger) — the lamp's position in the stack (1, 2, 3).

-OPC UA clients can read and write these nodes at any time, regardless of whether the simulation is active.

-### Simulation (`--sl`)
-The option `--sl` (or `--stacklight`) activates the stacklight simulation.
-When enabled, a timer fires once per second and updates the lamp `SignalOn` states to mirror the current `StacklightMode` value, allowing OPC UA clients to subscribe to and visualize stacklight transitions.
+A timer fires once per second and updates the lamp `SignalOn` states to mirror the current `StacklightMode` value, allowing OPC UA clients to subscribe to and visualize stacklight transitions.
 Writing a new value to `StacklightMode` immediately switches the active lamp.

 A simple HTML viewer is also available at `/stacklight.html` on the OPC PLC web endpoint.

 ## Pumps

-### Address space (`--pu`)
+### Address space and simulation (`--pu`)
 The option `--pu` (or `--pumps`) adds two pumps to the OPC UA address space using the full OPC UA Pumps companion specification (which in turn loads the DI and Machinery companion specifications).
 The pumps are **DI-discoverable** and **type-discoverable**: each pump is an instance of `PumpType` and carries a DI `Identification` object, so it is reachable via the standard device topology.

 The pump objects (`Pump1`, `Pump2`) are located under the DI `DeviceSet` folder, so you can browse to them at **Objects → DeviceSet → Pump1 / Pump2**.
 Each pump contains: